liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

 4. Insert your view's screenlet in any of your activities or fragments, using your view's layout as the value of the `liferay:layoutId` attribute.
-For example, to use the example theme here, insert `LoginScreenlet` in an activity or fragment and set the `liferay:layoutId` attribute to `@layout/login_full`.
+For example, to use the example view here, insert `LoginScreenlet` in an activity or fragment and set the `liferay:layoutId` attribute to `@layout/login_full`.